Posted by: Carolyn Lamparella

 – National Alliance on Mental Illness

-As startling as this fact may be, it has been further exacerbated over the last year.
-As COVID-19 spread throughout the United States, it has created greater morbidity and mortality related to physical health and has had disastrous effects on the mental health of our population and employees.
-That’s why there needs to be a concentrated focus now on mental health in the workplace.
+As startling as this fact may be, it was further exacerbated over the last two years by the pandemic, which has had disastrous effects on the mental health of our population and employees.
+It’s one of the reasons why there needs to be a concentrated focus now on mental health in the workplace.
 Our experience as an Employee Assistance Program (EAP) provider to hundreds of businesses has helped us identify some of the most common roadblocks to addressing mental health in an effective manner.

 First, most employers have limited access to data regarding the specific impact mental health is having on company productivity.
 Frequently, the effects are masked by physical conditions or are underreported due to the stigma that continues to surround mental illness.
 Employees are often reluctant to share information about their emotional well-being which then results in a lack of awareness of resources and a reluctance to seek help.

 Employers may also feel that offering an EAP program is enough as opposed to implementing a more comprehensive approach that addresses the underlying culture of the company.
 Real workplace solutions involve a shift in mindset from crisis intervention to prevention and acceptance of the importance of emotional wellness.
 To achieve this transformation, an employer must be ready to integrate mental health information into every level of daily operations; thereby, normalizing mental health and reducing the fears associated with seeking help.